adrianpk/baseapp/docs/gtd/gtd.md

     * Compare to those required to access a resource (path)
     * Allow / deny access.
     * Implement a cache to avoid rereading resource required permissions from persistence on each request.
+      * Mostly implemented
+      * Now configure a scheduller to periodically refresh it.
+      * Or, alternatively or simultaneously, a hook to force update if a change occur in a tuple resource-permission.
     * Implement a cookie refresh mechanism to update user permissions without having to go through the sigin process.

   * Update SQL queries so all of them takes care of `is_active` and `is_deleted` columns.